simw/pydantic-to-pyarrow/README.md

 (defaults to False - and loss of timezone information will raise an exception).

 By default, `get_pyarrow_schema` will use the field names for the pyarrow schema fields.
-If `by_alias=True` is supplied, then the serialization_alias is used.
+If `by_alias=True` is supplied, then the serialization_alias is used (or `alias` for computed fields).
 More information about aliases is available in the [Pydantic documentation](https://docs.pydantic.dev/latest/concepts/alias/).

 ## An Example